whily/notes/xps-archlinux.md

 Basically, Steam -> Settings -> Interface -> check "Enlarge text and icons based on monitor size" (restart required)

+To run steam with primus, follow the approaches in https://support.steampowered.com/kb_article.php?ref=6316-GJKC-7437, i.e.:

+1. Select a game in the library, select the Properties, click the 1SET LAUNCH OPTIONS...1 button and specify `primusrun %command%` for the command line.
+Or

+2. Run `primusrun steam`, which is inefficient compared with the 1st method.

 #### Programs

 One may refer to the [Arch Linux's list of applications](https://wiki.archlinux.org/index.php/List_of_Applications).